 Nothing boosts your home’s resale value like a fresh coat of paint.
 A brand new paint job can transform your home’s interior, making it more welcoming to potential buyers.
 Maybe that’s why 63% of realtors recommend painting the home’s interior, according to the National Association of Realtor’s 2021 Profile of Home Staging.

 Sure, you can do it yourself.
 And you’ll save a ton of money since the average price tag of a gallon of one-coat coverage paint is around $38, the Family Handyman says.
-But whenever you spearhead your own home improvement projects, you’re inviting a ton of risks.
-Maybe you’re unable to paint it as neatly as you’d like — or maybe you want to leave it to the professionals.
+But whenever you spearhead your home improvement projects, you invite many risks.
+Maybe you cannot paint it as neatly as you’d like — or perhaps you want to leave it to the professionals.

 Angi helps you hire high-quality pros who will get the job done

-Kim stands by Angi, an app that takes all the hassles out of hiring contractors.
+Kim stands by our sponsor Angi, an app that takes all the hassles out of hiring contractors.
 It’s easy to use and connects you with the right people to do things around the house.

 Instead of spending hours researching, you can instantly get information on thousands of real professionals.
 You don’t have to scour the web for reputable sources; with Angi, you can search reviews, request quotes and book your home improvement project all in one place.